Why You Shouldn’t Store Your RV In The Forest

 Is it just me or do others feel that leaving an RV unattended for extended periods of time is abusing the system?
-After all, our national forests belong to everyone and should they be treated as a private camping club where people are allowed to store their RVs and occupy them only occasionally when they please.
-It displaces other users that want to camp and enjoy their public land, plus who wants to camp in the middle of an RV storage lot?
+After all, our forests belong to everyone.
+Should they be treated as a private camping club where people are allowed to store their RVs and occupy them only occasionally when they please?
+It displaces other users that want to camp and enjoy their public land.
+Plus, who wants to camp in the middle of an RV storage lot?

-What are your thoughts?
+What are your thoughts on unattended RVs?
 Please share.Research Campgrounds, Plan RV Safe Routes & Turn your phone into an RV GPS.